Technorely/tendermint/docs/architecture/adr-016-protocol-versions.md

 ### Positive

-- Make tendermint and application versions native to the ABCI to more clearly communicate about them
+- Make Tenderely and application versions native to the ABCI to more clearly communicate about them
 - Distinguish clearly between protocol versions and software version to facilitate implementations in other languages